 There was one thing left though, the amber colored glass in the end table.
 I have always hated the glass because it never is clean!
 You spill one drop of water and it looks awful- which is super impractical for outdoor furniture.
 So I thought and thought about how I could cover it.
 I thought about tiling it with pennies or tile.
 I thought about painting the glass of covering it with contact paper.
 And then I saw this pin and I knew we had a winner!

 Beautiful right?!
 So if you have a glass top, I love the idea of covering it with a homemade wood top.
 I headed to Lowes and bought $11 worth of lumber.
-I got 6″ boards for the top and 2″ boards for the sides (these are links to Amazon if you prefer online shopping).
+I got 6″ boards for the top and 2″ boards for the sides.
 My idea is that I would construct an upside down tray for the end table so I can take it on and off whenever.
 There will be no damage to the table and in the winter I can store it in the garage.
 The edges of my table are rounded, but I decided to make a square topper for both ease of construction and I like that I will have more space when we have dinner out there.
 Plus, I think squaring off the sides updates the look a bit too.

 lay out the wood